m-daniela/chat-app/Notes/work.md

 - [double ratchet](./pdf/papers/signal/docs/doubleratchet.pdf)
 - after the key exchange, the parties are using the Double ratchet algorithm to exchange messages
 - new keys are derived, combined with results from previous DH computations so that the keys cannot be recalculated later
-- this algorithm uses a cryptographic function, denoted KDF, which provides a seemingly random output from a random secret key and the input data
+- this algorithm uses a cryptographic function, KDF, which provides a seemingly random output from a random secret key and the input data
 - this is further expanded into KDF chains, which use as input and output key parts of the output of another KDF
 - this type of function then has the following properties, as stated in the paper:
   - resilience - the output keys appear random if the keys are not known